 This is a human-centered endeavor and we MUST stay focused on meeting the needs of the people in our care, both students and adults alike.

 One superintendent offered sound advice that I feel is important to heed and share: ”Be seen by your people.
 When you go to their classrooms and you talk with them, ask them sincerely how they are doing.
 This may well be the most important thing we can do as leaders during this crazy time.”

 Things may seem uncertain for the future of public education in these trying times, but there is hope.
 If we seize the opportunity to take intentional, timely, and effective action, we can turn the tide.

-Want to learn more about e2L’s customizable services and teacher support tools?
+Want to learn more about what e2L’s customizable services and teacher support tools can do for your school or district?
 Click here.